SimpleDataLabsInc/prophecy-docs/docs/SQL/data-tests/use-model-tests.md

 For each Model, refer to macro as a function

-For each column within model, the user can define out-of-the box supported dbt data tests.
-Those are:
+For each column within a model, you can define out-of-the box supported dbt data tests.

 - Not null: Asserts that each value within a column is not null
 - Unique: Asserts that each value within a column is unique
 - Accepted values: Asserts that column contains values present within a pre-defined set of values
 - Relationships: Asserts that column contains values present within another column

-You can also use new generic tests defined within the project or those defined within other packages.
+You can also use generic tests defined within the project or those defined within dependency packages.

 ## Set up a test